 Openlands partners with Specktral Quartet for the world premiere of composer Tonia Ko’s Plain, Air at the Openlands Lakeshore Preserve, which inspired the music.

 Openlands launched the Get Outside Map, a comprehensive tool for connecting people to parks, preserves, natural areas, and trails in the region.

-Openlands debuted the African American Heritage Water Trail along the Little Calumet River.
+Openlands with community partners debut the African American Heritage Water Trail along the Little Calumet River.

 After a multi-year advocacy effort by TreeKeepers and others, an Urban Forestry Advisory Board ordinance is passed in Chicago City Council.

 The Arborist Registered Apprenticeship program is created as a workforce development program to produce skilled arborists.

 Openlands runs the first Treekeepers course in Spanish.

 Openlands participates in a planning process to re-envision Chicago’s Museum Campus as an urban nature retreat and contributes to the report “Where Worlds Connect.”